-PRINCIPLES OF ENGINEERING

-Prerequisites: Design and Drawing for Production or department approval

-By confronting engineering problems that engage and challenge, students explore a broad range of engineering topics, including mechanisms, the strength of structures and materials, and automation.
+SUNY Stony Brook Dual Enrollment Option: Students enrolled in Introduction to Mechanical Engineering and Robotics may opt to receive 3 SUNY Stony Brook University credits (for the equivalent of their MEC 100 Introduction to Mechanical Engineering course) upon payment of a registration fee to SUNY Stony Brook University.
+Students pursuing this option can earn an official transcript from SUNY Stony Brook, and these credits may be accepted as transfer credits to other colleges.
+North Shore makes no guarantee that credits from Stony Brook are transferable to other colleges and is not responsible for any college's policy on accepting credit.
+PRINCIPLES OF ENGINEERING - COLLEGE LEVEL Credit: 1 Prerequisites: Design and Drawing for Production or department approval By confronting engineering problems that engage and challenge, students explore a broad range of engineering topics, including mechanisms, the strength of structures and materials, and automation.
 Students develop skills in problem solving, research, and design while learning strategies for design process documentation, collaboration, and presentation.
-Principles of Engineering (POE) is a pre-engineering and engineering technology program and broad-based survey course designed to help students understand the field of engineering and engineering technology and its career possibilities.
-Through hands-on projects where students design, build, and test models, students will develop engineering problem solving skills that are demanded by post-secondary education programs and engineering careers.
+Principles of Engineering (POE) is a pre- engineering and engineering technology program and broad- based survey course designed to help students understand the field of engineering and engineering technology and its career possibilities.
+Through hands-on projects where students design, build, and test models, students will develop engineering careers.
 This course also examines concerns about social and political consequences of technological change.
+SUNY Stony Brook Dual Enrollment Option: Students enrolled in Principles of Engineering may opt to receive 3 SUNY Stony Brook University credits (for the equivalent of their ESG 100 Engineering Science course) upon payment of a registration fee to SUNY Stony Brook University.
+Students pursuing this option can earn an official transcript from SUNY Stony Brook, and these credits may be accepted as transfer credits to other colleges.
+North Shore makes no guarantee that credits from Stony Brook are transferable to other colleges and is not responsible for any college's policy on accepting credit.